hfidelis/hfidelis/README.md

 **Currently i'm working with ```VueJS``` and ```Django```.**

-**I'm interested in understand things, build solutions in web development ecosystem and learn everyday.**
+**I'm interested in understand new things, build solutions in web development ecosystem and learn everyday.**

 **[hfidelis.github.io](https://hfidelis.github.io/) 🌱**